MatijaNovosel/reddit-profile-crawler/README.md

-    -h,                                  Print this help text and exit -u, --user                           The user whose comments will be fetched -c, --context                        Include the parent comment text, providing further context
+    -h,                                  Print this help text and exit -u, --user                           The user whose comments will be fetched -c, --context                        Include the parent comment text, providing further context -l, --limit                          Limits the number of fetched comments